VadymV/OffensEval/README.md

 ## Identification of offensive language

 #### Please visit <https://competitions.codalab.org/competitions/20011#learn_the_details-overview> for further information
 #### The results were presented in the paper SemEval-2019 Task 6: Identifying and Categorizing Offensive Language in Social Media (OffensEval) which can be found at <https://arxiv.org/abs/1903.08983>.
-See the team 'Vadym' for the results that can be achieved.

 Place: 10 out of 800.
+See the team 'Vadym' for details.

 1. Please download FastText Embeddings: <https://s3-us-west-1.amazonaws.com/fasttext-vectors/crawl-300d-2M.vec.zip>
 and extract it to the project folder.